-The use of Generative AI (like chatGPT and other forms of artificial intelligence) is not permitted in this course.
+The use of Generative AI (like ChatGPT and other forms of artificial intelligence) is not permitted for completing assignments, exercise, or presentation in this course.
 Though there are ways that AI can be useful and helpful in some educational contexts, this course is specifically designed around your personal growth and learning within the framework of psychotherapeutic theories and their application in real-world contexts.
 Though AI has proven quite adept at learning and developing tools within certain contexts, it lacks what many people refer to as "soul" or "spirit."
 Given the nature of this course, and the need for you to be able to critically apply theories to practice with humans, your own content and growth is expected without the use of AI.